pete-dnae/k8s-experiments/services/auth-flask/docs/security_model.md

 function in the Office 365 web app.
 Thus any other person who can login to that computer will be able to access the web software.

-The access granted has an expiry date, which could be set so far ahead to be effectively for ever, or for whatever shorter interval we choose.
+The access granted has an expiry date which we can program.
+The date could be set so far ahead to be effectively for ever, or for whatever shorter interval we choose.
 Maybe one month.
 In the former case, a user would only ever have to prove their ownership of a DNAe email address once (per computer).
 But this makes it impossible for access to be rescinded for any one individual user.
 For this reason, a one month period is often chosen, after which a user is required to re-verify their email address.

 There is a burden of trust on the person responding to the auto-generated verification email not to share that email with people outside DNAe, because